 The Start Flag sets the player spawn point in your level.
 There should be only one start flag per level.

-Multiple Start Flags in one level is considered to be an error; a warning is flashed on-screen and the player will spawn at one of the flags at random.
+Multiple Start Flags in one level is considered to be an error; a warning is flashed on-screen and the player will spawn at the "first" start flag it found.

 A level without a Start Flag will spawn the player at the 0,0 coordinate at the top-left corner of the level, and flash an error about the missing Start Flag.